 - Supporting and advising staff at Shipston Primary.

 - Transition of children with SEND from pre-school settings to Reception.

 The Associate Headteacher is Mr. Glyn Roberts, who is responsible for:

-- Day to day responsibility for management of all aspects of the school including the provision and support for children with SEND
+- Day-to-day management of all aspects of the school, including the provision and support for children with SEND

 The Executive Headteacher is Mr. Hilton, who is responsible for:

 - Leadership and management of all aspects of the school including the provision and support for children with SEND.

 - Ensuring the Governing Body are kept up to date about how the school provides for and supports children with SEND and any accompanying issues.

 The SEND Governor is Nikki Britt who is responsible for: